Multiple Local and Global Bifurcations and Their Role in Quorum Sensing Dynamics: Bifurcation and chaos in the 3D system

 \section{Bifurcation and chaos in the 3D system}

-In order to understand the global picture that emerges, we perform a bifurcation analysis of system \eqref{eq:s0} with {\sc Auto}~\cite{Auto} allowing both parameters $k_2$ and $\gamma$ to slowly vary.
-The other parameters remain fixed in their typical values, except for $\mu_1=0.2,$ and~$\mu_2=0.7$.
-Fig.~\ref{fig:k2g} shows the bifurcation diagram in the $(k_2,\gamma)$-plane.
+{As seen from the re-scaled parameters in~\eqref{eq:4.10c}, parameters $e$, $b$, and $a$ capture the bacterial population's response to autoinducers at constant concentration, as well as the decay rates of both bacterial subpopulations.
+Based on this, we analyse the effects of slowly varying the static bacteria’s response to autoinducer presence and motile bacteria's saturation parameter, while the autoinducer concentration changes according to its dynamic production.
+Thus, to understand the emerging global behaviour, we perform a bifurcation analysis of system~\eqref{eq:s0} using {\sc Auto}~\cite{Auto}, allowing both parameters $k_2$ and $\gamma$ to vary slowly.
+The other parameters remain fixed in their typical values as in Table~\ref{table:Ap2}, except for $\mu_1=0.2,$ and~$\mu_2=0.7$.} Fig.~\ref{fig:k2g} shows the bifurcation diagram in the $(k_2,\gamma)$-plane.
 There curves of saddle-node (LP) and supercritical Hopf (labelled in this section as HB) bifurcation meet at a BT point.
 Also, a curve of Shilnikov homoclinic bifurcation (hom) emerges from the point BT.
 A codimension-two Belyakov point ($B_c$) on the curve hom marks the onset of chaotic dynamics.
 To the right of~$B_c$, the homoclinic bifurcation is simple; and to the left of $B_c$, the homoclinic bifurcation is chaotic.
 More concretely, one can find horseshoe dynamics in return maps defined in a neighbourhood of the homoclinic orbit.
 The suspension of the Smale horsehoes form a hyperbolic invariant chaotic set which contains countably many periodic orbits of saddle-type.
 The horseshoe dynamics is robust under small parameter perturbations; hence, the chaotic dynamics persist if the homoclinic connection is broken; see~\cite{guckenheimer, kuznetsov}.
 A second codimension-two point $B_+$ and also called a Belyakov point, lies on hom for smaller values of both $k_2$ and $\gamma$.
 At the point $B_+$, the steady-state associated with the homoclinic orbit has repeated stable eigenvalues.
 On the segment of hom to the right of $B_+$, the homoclinic orbit converges to a saddle-focus (i.e., it has a complex pair of stable eigenvalues); and on the segment to the left of $B_+$, the same equilibrium is a real saddle (i.e., the stable eigenvalues are real).